Quantifying the Impact of High Emitters on Vehicle Emissions: An Analysis of Ecuador’s Inspection and Maintenance Program

 Abstract

 On-road vehicles are a primary source of urban air pollution.
 It is known that high-emitting vehicles represent a fraction of the fleet but contribute significantly to the total emissions.
 Usually, road transportation emission inventories do not capture the impact of these types of vehicles, underestimating emissions.
-This study introduces a simple method to refine vehicle emission inventories by incorporating data from Ecuador's Inspection and Maintenance (I/M) program.
+This study introduces a simple method to refine vehicle emission inventories by incorporating data from Ecuador’s Inspection and Maintenance (I/M) program.
 We analyzed I/M data from Quito to develop a correction factor for the Vehicular Emissions INventory (VEIN) model, accounting for the higher emissions from vehicles that fail inspection.
-Our analysis showed that while less than 10% of gasoline and 20% of diesel vehicles failed inspection, their emissions were substantially higher; for instance, reproved vehicles produced 3.9 times more CO and 6.2 times more HC on average.
-Applying our correction factor increased total emission estimates by an average of 33%, with CO emissions rising by 65%.
+Our analysis shows that while less than 10% of gasoline and 20% of diesel vehicles failed inspection, their emissions were substantially higher; for instance, accounting for reproved vehicles produced 60% more Carbon Monoxide (CO), 18% more Non-Methanic Volatile Organic Compounds (NMVOC), 40% more Particulate Matter with aerodynamical diameter of 2.5 µm or less (PM2.5), and 34% more or lower than 10 µm (PM10).
 These findings demonstrate that incorporating I/M data is crucial for accurately quantifying vehicular pollution.
-The proposed methodology offers a way to create more realistic emission estimates, providing a better tool for policymakers to manage air quality.
+The proposed methodology offers a way to create more accurate emission estimates, providing a tool for policymakers to manage air quality.

 Article activity feed